 What is important is you understand that they are not acceptable.
 You should work hard to pay these debts off quickly so you can move on with your financial life.

-Avoiding these types of debt will give you a chance to start growing your net worth.
+Avoiding these types of debt will give you a chance to start growing your both your traditional and liquid net worth.
 Eventually, you may even be able to retire or even reach financial independence and retire early.